applicaster/developer.applicaster.com/book/push/push-android.md

 # Push plugin - Android

+The iOS push plugin for Zapp is based on implementing the `PushContract`.
+The protocol goes through all of the functions for initializing a push provider.

 ## Create a new push provider
+This chapter describes how to build a push provider plugin.
+What kind of preparations are necessary, which interface methods should be implemented etc.

 ### General Implementation
 Before you start, please do the following important steps:

 1. Create a `library` project using Android Studio.
-2. In the app level build.gradle go to the repositories section and add the Applicaster private Bintray server as follows:
+2. At the app level build.gradle go to the repositories section and add the Applicaster private Bintray server as follows:

     ```gradle
     repositories {